Xiaoma7/Text-summarization/ReadMe.md

 ## Running LexRank

-Once we have our text files imported, we can go ahead and perform LexRanking.
+Once we have imported the texts from the articles, we can go ahead and perform Lexranking.

-The LexRank algorithm essentially rank the sentences in the original text, giving a importance score to each.
-We can get a summary of the article by extracting the top few sentences with the highest rankings.
+The LexRank algorithm essentially rank the sentences in the original text, giving an importance score to each of them.
+Then, we can get a summary of the article by extracting the top few sentences with the highest rankings.

 Let’s use the NBC Chicago news as an example.
 Applying LexRank algorithm on it: